When will solar batteries be affordable?

 This $9,600, unfortunately, does not cover the initial outlay of a 10 to 16kWh battery for $10,000 to $16,000.
 Maybe these numbers will change over the next few years if electricity prices keep increasing at the current rate.
 So to progress to a more sustainable energy landscape, affordable solar batteries are a must.

-Lithium-ion batteries are the most popular type of home solar storage battery in the market today.
-Tesla, LG, Panasonic, Sungrow, and BYD batteries all use lithium-ion in their manufacturing.
+Lithium-ion batteries are the most popular type of home solar battery system in the market today.
+Tesla, Panasonic, Sungrow, and BYD batteries all use lithium-ion in their manufacturing.
 However, lithium needs to be mined and the number of working mines is still restricted.
 Electric vehicle batteries in their raw material use the same raw materials as home storage batteries.

 With the rapid growth of electric vehicle demand worldwide, the need for lithium-ion batteries has increased significantly, and so have prices, making them less affordable.
-As a result, it is pretty difficult for a relatively small home storage battery manufacturer (other than Tesla and LG) to compete strongly with high-volume vehicle manufacturers such as Tesla, Toyota or VW for raw materials.
+As a result, it is pretty difficult for a relatively small home storage battery manufacturer (other than Tesla and LG) to compete strongly with high-volume vehicle manufacturers such as Tesla, Toyota, or VW for raw materials.

 While other technologies are available for home storage batteries, such as lead-acid, the performance is less efficient than the new generation lithium-ion products.
 In addition, while cheaper, lead-acid batteries also require regular maintenance, have a lower capacity for the same physical size battery, and experience a shorter lifespan.